What does Delphi Philosophy look like?

 – or anywhere in between.

-At its simplest, Delphi the Philosopher can be taught by reading the story aloud to a class, and then leading class discussions when the story asks you a question.
+At their simplest, Delphi Philosophy stories can be taught by reading the story aloud to a class, and then leading class discussions when the story asks you a question.

-The story has been written to help develop children’s thinking skills, and all the questions, progression and tasks are built into the story.
+The stories have been written to help develop children’s thinking skills, and all the questions, progression and tasks are built into the story.

 Using the Story